xfcui/CoAtGIN/model/README.md

 and most modifications can be found in [modify.py](https://github.com/xfcui/CoAtGIN/blob/main/model.tiny/modify.py).

-## To train and to test a CoAtGIN model:
+## To train and to test your CoAtGIN model:
 ```
 python3 -BuW ignore  train.py --gnn coat3211 --checkpoint_dir . --save_test_dir .
 ```